 Instructions

-- In a medium saucepan over medium heat, cook fruit until it breaks down and becomes mushy (~8-10 minutes).
+- In a small saucepan over medium heat, cook fruit until it breaks down and becomes mushy (~8-10 minutes).

 - Stir in chia seeds, honey, and juice.